Notices to Mariners

 Structure of the table

-Notice - all active P-and T-notices from EfS are entered with reference to serial number.
+Notice - all active P-and T-notices from the NtMs are presented with reference to a serial number.

-Location / Activity - place and category of activity
+Location / Activity - place and category of the activity

 Updated - the P or T message is promulgated as an update of the ENC